 Yeast Extract.
 Marmite or yeast extract is a savoury spread widely used in the UK.
 My husband loves having it on toast so we always have a jar around.
 Adding a teaspoon of marmite gives the nut roast a concentrated dose of umami flavour.
 If you are not in the UK, you can buy it online, or substitute it for miso or tomato paste.

 To make the nut roast recipe you will need a loaf pan mould, the ingredients listed above and a food processor.

 - Prepare the mushroom stock by breaking the dried mushrooms into small pieces and soaking them in boiling water.

 - Get the dry ingredients ready.
 In a food processor, add the nuts and ground them by pulsing until they have the desired consistency and set aside.
-If you are making homemade bread crumbs, add the bread into the food processor and pulse until you have fine bread crumbs.
+If you are making homemade bread crumbs, add the bread to the food processor and pulse until you have fine bread crumbs.

-- Pour the soy sauce and add the dried mushrooms stock, combine all the ingredients until a dough is formed and adjust with salt and pepper.
+- Pour the soy sauce and add the dried mushrooms stock, combine all the ingredients until a dough is formed, and adjust with salt and pepper.